-Its full name is the Australian Skilled Independent Visa (subclass 189) and is a Permanent Residency Visa processed at Government level as opposed to on a State by State basis.
+The Australian Skilled Independent Visa (subclass 189) is a Permanent Residency Visa processed at Government level as opposed to on a State by State basis.
 The 189 Visa is not dependent on employer and is purely based on the overall benefits the holders will contribute to the Australian economy not for a short period, but hopefully for the rest of their lives.
 In order to assess this contribution the 189 has a number of conditions that must be satisfied.

 In order to immigrate to Australia on a 189 Visa applicants must first submit their expression of interest (EOI) and be invited to apply via a system called Skill Select.
 It is imperative that the applicant is outside Australia when the visa is applied for, and then when the visa is granted.

-The Skilled Independent Visa application process is spread over three clear and distinct stages
+The Skilled Independent 189 Visa application process is spread over three clear and stages